-Indonesia orders more coronavirus tests as deaths climb
+Indonesia calls for more coronavirus testing as deaths climb

 JAKARTA (Reuters) - Faced by a rising death toll from coronavirus and a big jump in infections, Indonesia’s president on Thursday called for testing to be stepped up immediately in the world’s fourth most populous country.

-Less than three weeks since the country of more than 260 million people announced its first case of the virus, its death toll had reached 25 - higher than in any other Southeast Asian country.
+Less than three weeks since the country of more than 260 million announced its first case of the virus, its death toll had reached 25 - higher than in any other Southeast Asian country.

-The number of infections in Indonesia jumped by 82 to 309, which together with daily rises of 110 in Malaysia and 60 in Thailand sent the number of reported infections across Southeast Asia to well over 2,200 - up more than 15% in one day.
+The number of infections in Indonesia jumped by 82 to 309, which together with daily rises of 110 in Malaysia and 60 in Thailand sent the number of reported infections across Southeast Asia to nearly 2,200.

-“I ask that the number of testing kits and the number of test centres are increased and we get more hospitals involved,” President Joko Widodo said.
+“I ask that the number of testing kits and the number of test centers are increased and we get more hospitals involved,” President Joko Widodo said.

 The presidential palace said both he and his wife had tested negative for COVID-19.

-Indonesia has faced criticism from medical workers for a slow start to testing that might have more quickly revealed the scale of the problem in an archipelago that spans a distance wider than the continental United States.
+Indonesia has faced criticism from medical workers for a slow start to testing that might have more quickly revealed the scale of the problem in an archipelago that spans an area greater than the continental United States.

-The head of Indonesia’s Red Cross told Reuters the number of infections was likely far higher than reported.

-“If the tests are low, then the cases are low,” said Jusuf Kalla, a former vice president.

 Indonesia had carried out only 1,592 tests as of Thursday - only a few hundred more than Cambodia despite having over 16 times as many people and being far wealthier.